hungsu/quartz/content/_index.md

 ---
 ![[notes/images/Venice beach with ebike.jpg]]

 G'day!
 I'm Hung-Su and these are my notes, in the form of a [digital garden](notes/digital%20garden.md) 😀 They are of varying levels of quality, but they're all 100% written by me.
+You might be curious about [why I publish notes](notes/Why%20publish%20notes).

 I refer back to my own [advice](/tags/advice) at times, and I make some potentially controversial [claims](/tags/claim).